 Waterloo Village real estate guide & listings for sale

-The character of Waterloo Village is exemplified by its slower-paced environment.
-Parks are easy to reach since there are a few of them nearby for residents to visit.
-This part of Kingston is also good for those who enjoy quiet areas, as there are low levels of noise from traffic.
+Waterloo Village offers a relaxed environment and will appeal to those who enjoy spending time outdoors.
+There are a few parks close by for residents to discover and they are especially well-spread out, which makes it easy to access them.
+This part of Kingston is also good for those who like a quiet atmosphere, as there are low levels of noise from traffic.

-It is easy to reach the closest supermarket on foot in Waterloo Village.
-A small variety of restaurants and cafes is available as well.
-When it comes to education, it is a reasonably short walk to access daycares and primary schools from most houses for sale in this area.
+The closest supermarket in Waterloo Village is usually only a reasonably short walk away.
+There are also a limited number of choices for those who care about nearby restaurants and cafes.
+When it comes to education, it is a rather short walk to reach primary schools and daycares from anywhere in this part of the city.
 In contrast, there are no high schools in Waterloo Village.
-Families have the choice between public and private primary schools.
+Residents are served by public and private primary schools.